Small Gothic Bedroom Ideas That Feel Dark, Cozy, and Stylish

-Dark gothic room with black framed mirror, velvet throw, and carved dark wood dresser on purple wall
+Dark small gothic bedroom with black framed mirror, velvet throw, and carved dark wood dresser on purple wall

 Gothic black sofa with deep purple and black pillows and rug